Justin-Sawyer/recipes-and-deliveries/README.md

 	- If I have created recipes and my recipes have been voted as being the most popular of the last month, I will be alerted that this is the case, and I will see my recipe featured on the recipe boxes purchasing page.

-2) As a frequent registered visitor who has recipes feautured on the recipe box purchasing page, I will be alerted whenever users order my recipe:
+2) As a frequent registered visitor whose recipes have received a certain number of votes and thus qualify to be added as Recipe Boxes:

 	- I understand that I, myself, have nothing to do except collect the reward (see next point).
 I understand that **Recipes***and***Deliveries** look after the dispatching of recipe boxes, and that all I have done is create the recipe itself.

-	- I understand that with each user order of the recipe I created, then I will be given a credit that is redeemable against any future orders I may make on the **Recipes***and***Deliveries** website.
+	- I understand that when the recipe I created is added as a Recipe Box, I will be given a credit that is redeemable against a future order I make on the **Recipes***and***Deliveries** website.

-	- I can see a tally of the total orders of my recipe on my User Account page.
-If I wish, I have the option of being alerted via email whenever other users order one of my recipes.
+	- I can see a tally of the total votes for my recipe on my User Account page.
+When any recipes I create reach the required number of votes, I will be alerted by email of this fact, and thus will know I have a discount to claim.

 ### Frequent Anonymous Visitors